yougov/mongo-connector/mongo-connector/README.md

 Mongo-Connector to use these, it is necessary to copy the contents to the doc_manager.py file.
 So, if you wish to use the Solr manager, you could execute 'cp solr_doc_manager.py doc_manager.py' and then start the connector.

+The documents stored in the target system are equivalent to what is stored in mongo, except every document has two additional fields called `ns` and `_ts`.
+The `_ts` field stores the latest timestamp corresponding to that document in the oplog.
+For example, if document `D` was inserted at time `t1` and then updated at time `t2`, then after processing the update, we update the documents timestamp to reflect the most recent time.
+This is relevant for rollbacks in the system.

+The `ns` field stores the namespace for each document.
+This is relevant to prevent conflicts between identical documents in different namespaces, and also used for managing rollbacks and syncing.

 ## Testing scripts